Nazar-1k/Battleship/README.md

           // [ ]
           // [X]
 # When will be the final result
-Never...., you need to respect your time and not stand in one place.
+Never...., you need to respect your time and not stay in the same place.

 if anyone wants to continue my creation good luck.